valhuber/PDL/readme_ai_mcp.md

     2. The Customer's balance is the sum of the Order amount_total where date_shipped is null
     3. The Order's amount_total is the sum of the Item amount
     4. The Item amount is the quantity * unit_price
-    5. The Item unit_price is copied from the Product unit_price
+    5. Item unit_price:
+       - IF Product has suppliers,
+            use AI to select optimal supplier
+            based on cost, lead time, and world conditions
+       - ELSE copy from Product.unit_price

 Use case: App Integration
     1. Send the Order to Kafka topic 'order_shipping' if the date_shipped is not None.